Newsletter-Volume 7-August- October 2020

-The first campaign, which ran from April to August, was successful in reaching many Facebook users, however, engagement was not as high as we had hoped.
+The first campaign, which ran from April to August, was successful in reaching many Facebook users, however engagement was not as high as we had hoped.
 A comprehensive analysis of the initial campaign showed that our ad campaign prioritised reach and content was highly informative.
 In preparation for a second campaign, the Communications team decided to opt for more entertaining content that, while still educational, would capture followers’ attention.
 This ‘edutainment’ approach has so far been extremely successful.

 Similar to our inaugural campaign in the Spring and Summer, this one will also relay information on the what, how, and why of each social accountability tool.
-To better demonstrate these ideas, however, we have introduced animated social accountability characters.
-Each of these characters is an expert on one of the social accountability tools, and in simple yet informative dialogue between a silly genie character and each of the social accountability tool characters, followers will learn what each tool is, how it works, and why it is important.
+To better demonstrate these ideas however, we have introduced animated social accountability characters.
+Each of these characters is an expert on one of the social accountability tools, and in a simple yet informative dialogue between a silly genie character and each of the social accountability tool characters, followers will learn what each tool is, how it works, and why it is important.

 Content will feature animated graphics and videos, as well as photo graphics, PSA videos, and other relevant content.
-During this campaign, the goal is to keep reaching high while engaging more followers so that our content can organically reach a wider audience throughout the project districts.
+During this campaign, the goal is to keep reach high while engaging more followers so that our content can organically reach a wider audience throughout the project districts.
 To date, the initial portion of the second campaign is reaching and engaging far more Facebook users than our initial campaign.

 Youth Day Celebration: Young MAP Members Share their Vision for Bangladesh